25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

   - `OutOfProcess` hosting model forward we requests to a backend ASP.NET Core app running the Kestrel Server

 ### `Startup.cs` File

+Startup file (**not needed from ASP.NET Core 6+**) is used to configure the majority of your application's custom behaviour, such as:

+- Dependency Injection: To correctly create classes at runtime, dependencies are registered with a container
+- Middleware Pipeline
+- Endpoint Configuration

+Methods present in the file:

 - `ConfigureServices`: Add and configure services, like entity framework, etc..
 - `Configure`: Add and configure middle-ware to the pipe line.